pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

 1. Use static configuration to add or change catalog locations.

-    * To update components, change the catalog location in either the `app_config` section of `tap-gui-values.yaml` or the custom values file you used when installing.
+    - Update components by changing the catalog location in either the `app_config` section of `tap-gui-values.yaml` or the custom values file you used when installing.
 For example:

         ```yaml